(Tip: Scroll down for pictures of the listed types)

 This line is currently the oldest line to my rattery's breeding history.
 I have been working on it for years.
 Even though I have been working with them the longest, they are not of the same quality my other lines are - which came from other reputable breeders, who got them from other reputable breeders and so on.
 The start of this line began in a local feeder bin when I personally discovered two well marked hooded rats and decided to work with them.
 It's been a LONG process of improving and thankfully they have come a long way.
 While working on them I have outcrossed to my high quality lines to improve the temperaments and genetic health while also trying to keep a very nice dorsal stripe.
 It has not been easy.
 Perfecting the hooded rat's stripe is one of the most difficult goals in rat breeding.
 On top of this, I am selecting for mycoplasma resistance, proper head shape, and tumor resistance.
 Working with rats from feeder/petstore stock is commonly considered "starting from scratch" because they need an incredible amount of improvement before any reputable breeder is willing to place them in pet homes.
 I aim for bomb proof, friendly, and healthy rats.
 Both standard and dumbo ears in the line.

 Originally called "Blended Line."
 This line is a mix of different bloodlines I have worked with.
 It originally started out as a standard eared beige hooded line - one of the first pet lines I have worked with.
 Since then I have crossed it to my Aussies which took the line in a whole new direction.
 Shown above to the right is an Engelmann line fawn female with standard ears.
-On the left is a wheaten buck with standard ears.
+On the left is an agouti lightning blazed berkshire male with standard ears.
 Many different coat colors and markings can be found in Engelmann line litters.
 Temperaments from this line are typically 3-4 on the scale.
 Goals have been finalized!
 I will be breeding for the following genes: cinnamon, blues (russian, american, powdered), blue agouti, wedge blazing (white face), dumbo, standard ears.
 Despite my goals, many genes are produced in this bloodline.